Colleen Moore: Colleen Moore Fairy Castle (Dollhouse)

-In 1928, inspired by her father and with help from her former set designer, a dollhouse was constructed by her father, which was 9 square feet with the tallest tower 12 feet high.
-The interior of The Colleen Moore Dollhouse, designed by Harold Grieve, features miniature bear skin rugs and detailed furniture and art.
+In 1928, with help from her former set designer, a dollhouse was constructed by her father, which was 9 square feet with the tallest tower 12 feet high.
+The interior of the Colleen Moore Dollhouse, designed by Harold Grieve, features miniature bear-skin rugs and detailed furniture and art.
 Moore's dollhouse has been a featured exhibit at the Museum of Science and Industry in Chicago since October 30, 1949, where, according to the museum, it is seen by 1.5 million people each year and would be worth $7 million.
 Moore continued working on it and contributing artifacts to it until her death.

 This dollhouse was the eighth one Moore owned.
 The first dollhouse, she wrote in her autobiography Silent Star (1968), evolved from a cabinet that held her collection of miniature furniture.
 It was supposedly built from a cigar box.
 Kitty Lorgnette wrote in the edition of The Evening News (Tampa, Florida) for Saturday, August 13, 1938, that the first dollhouse was purchased by Oraleze O'Brien (Mrs. Frank J. Knight) in 1916 when Moore (then Kathleen) left Tampa.
 Oraleze was too big for dollhouses, however, and she sold it again after her cat had kittens in it, and from there she lost track of it.
 The third house was possibly given to the daughter of Moore's good friend, author Adela Rogers St. Johns.
 The fourth survives and remains on display in the living room of a relative.

 Sound films

 With the advent of talking pictures in 1929, Moore took a hiatus from acting.
-After divorcing McCormick in 1930, Moore married prominent New York-based stockbroker Albert Parker Scott in 1932.
+After divorcing McCormick in 1930, Moore married the prominent New York-based stockbroker Albert Parker Scott in 1932.
 The couple lived at that time in a lavish home at 345 St. Pierre Road in Bel Air, where they hosted parties for and were supporters of the U.S. Olympic team, especially the yachting team, during the 1932 Summer Olympics held in Los Angeles.

-In 1934, Moore, by then divorced from Albert Parker Scott, returned to work in Hollywood.
-She appeared in three films, none of which was successful, and Moore retired.
+In 1934, by then divorced from Albert Parker Scott, Moore returned to work in Hollywood.
+She appeared in three films, none of which was successful, after which she retired.
 Her last film was a version of The Scarlet Letter in 1934.
 She later married the widower Homer Hargrave and raised his children (she never had children of her own) from a previous marriage, with whom she maintained a lifelong close relationship.
 Throughout her life she also maintained close friendships with other colleagues from the silent film era, such as King Vidor and Mary Pickford.